darkdoon/audio-object/README.md

         level: 1
     }

-Easy to JSON-ify.
+Easy to JSONify.
 Easy to observe.
+Setting one of these properties updates the corresponding audio param value behind the scenes.

-It also has a few methods.
+An audioObject also has a few methods.

 ### audioObject methods